x-tools/xtools/README.md

 4. ???
 5. Profit!

-Currently, xtools actually requires two databases.
+Currently, xtools requires two databases.
 One for itself (normally called "symfony") and a meta database describing all of the wikis xTools should be aware of.
 For the structure, see [Wikitech](https://wikitech.wikimedia.org/wiki/Help:Tool_Labs/Database#Metadata_database).  an example, see [this Quarry](https://quarry.wmflabs.org/query/4031).

+For full documentation, please see [ReadTheDocs](https://xtools.readthedocs.io).